The-Dozer-Project/ben-design/docs/02-non-goals.md

 ## Ben Is Not a Required System of Record for History

 Complete replay or backfilled timelines are not required for Ben to function.
-Telemetry can be partial and/or lossy.
+Data can be partial and/or lossy.
 Correctness is derived from intent rather than event history.

 Replay and/or forensic capabilities may exist as optional planes in the future, however Ben will operate independent